salinhkuhn/llvm-riscv-verified-codegen-BSc-thesis/README.md

 >  Archived prototype: This repository is a historical snapshot of the early
 > experimental work from my BSc thesis.
 The final code and proofs have been
-> [upstreamed](#upstream-projects) and are maintained there — not here.
+> [upstreamed](#upstream-projects) and are maintained there not in this repo.

 Verified code generation for RISC-V, developed in the [Lean 4](https://lean-lang.org/) theorem prover and functional programming language.

-The thesis explores how instruction selection from LLVM IR to RISC-V can be expressed as a sequence of *peephole rewrites*, and how each rewrite can be proven correct against a mechanized model of the RISC-V ISA in the Lean4 theorem prover.
+My thesis explores how instruction selection from LLVM IR to RISC-V can be expressed as a sequence of *peephole rewrites*, and how each rewrite can be proven correct against a mechanized model of the RISC-V ISA in the Lean4 theorem prover.